lewishowles/components/src/components/form/form-wrapper/form-wrapper.md

 - type: `object`
 - default: `{}`

-Form-level validation rules, keyed by field name.
-Each value is an array of rules in the same shape as `form-field`'s own `validation`, supporting both object rules and function shorthand, but run against the full form data on submit.
-This is useful both for keeping validation contained and not spread across fields, but it also allows validation that relies on other fields.
+All validation lives here, keyed by field name.
+Each value is an array of rules run against the full form data on submit.
+Keeping validation in one place keeps it contained rather than spread across fields, and it also allows rules that rely on other fields.

 ```js
 const rules = {